Warnings: gore, murder.

 It had been so long since Wei Wuxian drew anything that wasn’t a spell array, since he picked up a brush for something other than formulæ or the occasional note about his aimless life.
-He had not even done this much since Jin Guangshan had laid siege on him.
-Each day he spent in the bloodpool cave became two or three before he had the time to breathe; and he could not recall what he did during them, in-between the moments of clarity that shook his head and lungs.
+He had not even done this much since Jin Guangshan had laid siege on him, save for the notes crawling over wasted paper and which spoke in bare words of the people he had gathered and their lives.
+Each day he spent in the bloodpool cave became two or three before he had the time to breathe.
+He could not recall what he did during them, in-between the moments of clarity that shook his head and lungs.

 He felt the sudden need to push paper to wood, to rub ink to inkstone, to feel the smooth length of a brush in-between his fingers.
 He felt that he could paint Lan Wangji like this; that he could once more attempt to catch the light emanating out of him and try and translate it the only way he knew.